atrac17/Integer_Video_Modes/README.md

 <br>

-# MiSTer.ini Information
+## MiSTer.ini information related to this repository:

   • The default display resolution for the MiSTer.ini is set to 720p (`video_mode=0`) when utilizing  pre-defined video modes.
 Each core will be `vscale_mode=1` and `vsync_adjust=0` by default.
 You will not experience uneven scanlines, "shimmering" during vertical scrolling, etc. if using a calculated modeline provided.

-  • Due to the horizontal limitation of 2048 within cores, some video modes will utilize -1x for the horizontal scale.
+  • Due to the horizontal limitation of the DE-10 scaler, some video modes will utilize -1x for the horizontal scale.
 This will not affect the aspect ratio on your display if it's scaler takes advantage of the video mode provided.
 These are display dependent; nothing is a universal standard.

-  • Integer-Step Scaled video modes are available for 1280x1024 LCD displays and common VGA CRT monitors with the same resolution; different video modes provided.
+  • Integer-Step Scaled video modes are available for 1280x1024 LCD displays.
 Integer Step-Scaled Video Modes will specify the `vscale_mode` in the pre-configured `.ini` file.
-Video modes for VGA CRT monitors will utilize `vga_scaler=1`.

   • When utilitzing Integer Scaled video modes set the `aspect ratio: full screen` or the provided `custom aspect ratio` in the pre-configured `.ini` file.
 The `custom aspect ratio` is set to `DAR` (Display Aspect Ratio); this is the correct aspect ratio for a modern display.

   • When utilizing Integer-Step Scaled video modes set `aspect ratio: full screen` in the MiSTer OSD.
 This properly displays the provided video mode.
-If you are using a common VGA CRT monitor, you can stretch the horizontal and vertical to fill the screen in the displays OSD in the monitors settings (end user preference).

   • If a core has `Dual Mode=Yes`, then there will only be one primary video mode available as the core supports multiple systems for one video mode.
 For custom aspect ratios, the first will be for the primary hardware and the other for the secondary hardware.

 <br>

-# OSSC DEXX-Pro Lite Add-On .txt Information
+## OSSC DEXX-Pro Lite Add-On .txt information:

 <br>